SaaS3-Foundation/saas3-dao/README.md

 ```

 #### Prepare parachain node
 Follow the [polkadot official doc](https://docs.substrate.io/tutorials/build-a-parachain/connect-a-local-parachain/) to reserve a parachain identifier.
 The spec files are in the `chainspecs` folder.
-After that, follow following step the generate files for parachain node.
+After that, follow following steps to generate files for parachain node.
 Export the WebAssembly runtime for the parachain.
 ```
 ./target/release/saas3-dao-node export-genesis-wasm --chain chainspecs/raw-parachain-chainspec.json para-2000-wasm